revuedepresse/org.revue-de-presse.api/README.md

-# Press review
+# Revue-de-presse.org

 [![Codeship Status for thierrymarianne/daily-press-review](https://app.codeship.com/projects/24369620-8f96-0136-7068-0e8ef5ba2310/status?branch=main)](https://app.codeship.com/projects/304052)

-Easing observation of Twitter lists to publish a daily press review
+API serving daily short lists (10 items) of top news in France sorted by popularity.
+Their popularity is based on retweets only retrieved by using Twitter API.

 ## Installation

-The shell scripts written to install the project dependencies have been tested under Ubuntu 19.10.
+The shell scripts written for bash
+have been tested with Ubuntu 22.04 (`Jammy Jellyfish`).

 ### Requirements